Chari Formation

 The Chari Formation is a Jurassic (Callovian to Oxfordian) geologic formation in Gujarat, western India.
 Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
 The ammonite Reineckeia has also been found here.
+The skulls of two marine crocodiles have also been found and have been putatively identified as Steneosaurus.